Tasha Pais

 tashapais at gmail dot com

-I was awarded the JFK Medical Center Scholarship, Dennis Michael Walker Academic Award, and the Computer Science Departmental Award.
+• I have a Bachelors degree in Computer science and Cognitive neuroscience (Rutgers University and Columbia Engineering class of 2024).
+I was awarded the JFK Memorial Merit Scholarship, Dennis Michael Walker Academic Award, and Computer Science Departmental Award.

 Updates